ferrislav/asferro-test/README.md

 The goal of this test is to test Yahoo Mail Box.
 More information is in `test_assignment` file.
-Temporary account was created on Yahoo with credentials:
-user_login: asferrotest
-user_password: 9eqLiR8VgsR3t7Ta
-There is no intention to keep this account in the future, but future test are required temporary account could be created again and credential should be changed in `locators` file
+To run Tests from this project mail account must be available on yahoo.com
+Credentials for account password and login must be changed in `locators` file.

 ### Test environment: